trickl/agent-cortex/README.md

 When integrating with the agent loop, write `result["summary"]` back to the conversation and stash `result["telemetry"]` for diagnostics so controllers and users can understand exactly what each plan attempted.

+## 🧭 CPL-Only Agent Workflow

+The top-level `Agent` now relies exclusively on the CPL planner/orchestrator stack.
+Legacy iterative loops have been removed in favour of a deterministic
+pipeline:

+1. Build a `CPLPlanRequest` from the incoming task, goal memory, and the filtered syscall registry (tool access is controlled via tags).
+2. Ask `CPLPlanner` to generate the program and schedule it through `CPLPlanOrchestrator`, which handles retries and repair prompts.
+3. Stream summaries, telemetry, and tool traces back into the agent memory so subsequent turns can reason about successes or blockers.

+Agents expose a `plan_max_retries` parameter (CLI/config key `plan_max_retries`) that caps orchestrator attempts per user turn.
+Setting it to 0 disables retries, while higher values enable the planner to repair invalid or failing programs automatically.
+Because the legacy `agent_execution` and `agent_prompting` modules now raise `RuntimeError` on import, ensure any custom agents instantiate `llmflow.core.agent.Agent` directly and configure tool tags via `available_tool_tags`/`match_all_tags`.

 ## 🤝 Contributing